dataarchitect.studio

 Data Warehouse vs Data Lake vs Lakehouse: A Clear Comparison

-A data warehouse stores structured, modeled data for analytics.
+A data warehouse stores structured, modeled data.
 A data lake stores raw data of any shape, cheaply.
 A lakehouse tries to be both.
-Here's the real trad...
+Here's a side-by-side comparison, ...

 Field Notes